 Depending on the depth and severity of the cut, I can either suture it in my office or it may require a trip to the OR to repair.
 Concurrently, if bones are broken or joints dislocated, the fracture will have to be reduced and the joint returned to its natural position.
 This might be done in my office, after numbing the location of the injury or surgery may be needed, depending on the severity and location of the injury.
 Lacerations which cause the patient to lose consciousness due to shock or which result in significant blood loss should be handled in the ER.

-A new way of repairing lacerated muscles involves the use of Stem Cell Therapy or Platelet Rich Plasma (PRP) in the injured area.
-In the new and exciting field of Regenerative Medicine, ethically gathered amniotic stem cells or autologously donated blood are being used in many miraculous ways to heal musculoskeletal problems.
-When we apply stem cells to wounded muscle tissue, the stem cells can become new muscle cells and may regenerate the muscle tissue.
+A new way of repairing lacerated muscles involves the use of Platelet Rich Plasma (PRP) in the injured area.
+In the new and exciting field of Regenerative Medicine, autologously donated blood is being used in miraculous ways to heal musculoskeletal problems.
 PRP uses the patient’s own blood to deliver concentrated healing agents to the injured muscle.
 We are seeing levels of regeneration that were not previously achievable through surgery or immobilization alone.